With the Australian Callsign VK4BW we're located in Bundaberg, Queensland and known as B.A.R.C.

 25year WIA Membership Medal recipients

-This is an extract of our annual Calendar of Events.
+This is an extract from our annual Calendar of Events.

 SECRETARY: Gail VK4ION